aprnit/DS-Capstone/README.md

 ## Section 4:
 Finally we run the RMD file to generate the HTML report

-NOTE THAT IT TAKES A WHILE TO RUN THIS PROGRAM - Fitting the RandomeForest Model TAKES MORE THAN 20 MINS on 16MB, I5 MAC
+NOTE THAT IT TAKES A WHILE TO RUN THIS PROGRAM - Fitting the RandomForest Model TAKES MORE THAN 20 MINS on 16MB, I5 MAC